SCHOOL TAX RATE

 The comparative factor is determined by the ministère des Affaires municipales du Québec to place all municipal valuations on a comparable basis.
 The comparative factor used by the City of Montréal is 1.00 and those used by the municipalities in the territory of Harwood vary from tax year to tax year.

-The percentage of neutrals applies to properties in the territory of Harwood owned by denominationally neutral owners and is used to divide the school tax bill between the Comité de gestion and the Commission scolaire des Trois-Lacs.
-This percentage is based on the number of students in the territory for each school board :
+The percentage of neutrals applies to properties in the territory of Harwood owned by denominationally neutral owners and is used to divide the school tax bill between the Comité de gestion and the Centre de services scolaire des Trois-Lacs.
+This percentage is based on the number of students in the territory for each school:

 The previous balance shown on the school tax bill is the amount of the school tax plus interest still outstanding on the billing date.